AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Experiments

 \section{Experiments}

-In this section, we provide detailed information on the experimental environment settings and hyperparameter design in the first subsection.
-Following that, in the second subsection, we introduce four evaluation metrics for the subsequent quantitative comparison of $\hat x$.
-Subsequently, we compare the accuracy of $\hat y$ to demonstrate the excellent precision of $\textbf{ACB}$.
-Finally, we conduct visual and quantitative comparisons of $\hat x$ between $\textbf{RAF-GI}$ and other typical iteration-based GI attack strategies.
+In this section, we first elaborate the settings of experimental environment and hyperparameters.
+Next, we introduce three evaluation metrics used for the subsequent quantitative comparison of recovered $\hat{x}$.
+Following this, we compare the accuracy of $\hat{y}$ to demonstrate the superior precision of $\textbf{LRB}$.
+Finally, we present both visual and quantitative comparisons of $\hat{x}$ between $\textbf{AFGI}$ and other typical iteration-based GIA strategies.